tegsiaau/tegsiaau/README.md

-- 👋 Hi, I’m @tegsiaau
+- 👋 Hi, I’m @Robert Russell
 - 👀 I’m interested in Programming and IT.
 - 🌱 I’m currently learning Python on Linux and VM using different distros in Linux.
 - 💞️ I’m looking to collaborate on anything regarding Linux and Python.